 Value Added Data : Turns the Value Added Data On or Off.
 The Value Added Data (VAD) is a collection of additional cartographic objects which are not present on the original paper chart (from which the electronic chart derives).
 These objects have been obtained from other sources and then merged to the electronic charts in order to provide more information useful for the navigation.
 VAD object can be any cartographic objects and it can be distinguished from the official-chart-objects from the Quick Info.
 A dedicated icon is shown on the Quick Info window to indicate that the object queried is a VAD.
-The same icon is also shown on the Full Info page and in addition the extended text Value
+The same icon is also shown on the VAD object.
+See the figure below: